Adult & Returning Student Admission

 Deposits will be applied directly to your first-semester tuition bill.
 Visit the Adult Undergraduate Enrollment Deposit page for additional information.

-Please note that you will not be able to register for courses if there is not an immunization form on record.
+Please note that you will not be able to register for courses if the required information is not submitted.

 4. Schedule an appointment to register for classes